-Nami Ogawa is a principal research scientist at DMM VR Lab in Tokyo, Japan.
-She also works as a joint researcher at Virtual Reality Educational Research Center, The University of Tokyo.
+Nami Ogawa is a research scientist at CyberAgent AI Lab in Tokyo, Japan.
+Before joining CyberAgent, she was a principal research scientist at DMM VR lab as well as a joint researcher at Virtual Reality Educational Research Center, the University of Tokyo (Amemiya Lab).
 She completed her Ph.D. in Engineering at The University of Tokyo in Japan under the supervision of Michitaka Hirose, co-advised by Takuji Narumi.

-Her research lies at the intersection of Virtual Reality (VR) and perceptual psychology.
-She is interested in how the embodiment of virtual avatars affects user experiences both perceptually and behaviorally in virtual environments.
+Her research lies at the intersection of Virtual Reality (VR) and experimental psychology.
+Especially, she is interested in how the embodiment of virtual avatars affects users' experience of VR.

 ■ Research Interests

-virtual reality, sense of body ownership, sense of agency, embodied perception, (self-)avatar, body-based scaling
+virtual reality, sense of body ownership, sense of agency, avatar embodiment, embodied perception, (self-)avatar, body-based scaling, multisensory interaction

 JAN.
 2018 - JUN.
 2018

 Effect of Self-Avatar Appearance on Facilitating Realistic Behavior in VEs

 By hypothesizing that a greater sense of presence would discourage users from behaving unrealistically in virtual environments (VEs), we examined how self-avatar appearances affect users’ behaviors and showed the realistic full-body self-avatar was the most effective for enhancing realistic behaviors.

 Keywords: Self-Avatar, Sense of Presence, Sense of Body Ownership

 Effect of Avatar Appearance on Detection Thresholds for Remapped Hand Movements